WebexCC-SA/LAB-2857/docs/overrides/04-ai-agent-create.md

     ![Create Appointment Action](images/action-create-app.png)

 12. Go to **Webex Connect Flow Builder Fulfillment** at the bottom of the page.
-Select the _Fullfillment Flows_ Service and the _Create Appointment_ Flow.
+Select the _Fulfillment Flows_ Service and the _Create Appointment_ Flow.

 13. Click on **Save** to finish this section